 The Allin Clinic is not currently accepting new patients for general practice at this time.
 This policy has been adopted to ensure that our existing patients receive timely and appropriate care.
 We review this policy on a regular basis and will advise the public should anything change.

 As long as you are considered a low-risk patient and your pregnancy continues without major complications, being cared for by a family doctor is as safe for you and your baby as seeing an obstetrician.
-If complications ever do occur, we can rapidly consult or transfer your care to an obstetrician.
+If complications ever do occur, the Mom Care Docs will rapidly consult or transfer your care to an obstetrician.

 Mom Care Docs is a group practice.
 If you prefer to stick with the same physician or a smaller group of doctors, this can be accommodated.
 Each doctor works on a particular day of the week, so if you develop a good relationship with the physician you saw on your first visit you can see that doctor for most visits by booking your appointments on the same day.